Celestialglitch/swot-reservoir-wse/docs/installation.md

 ### Verify the Installation

-After installation, verify that the command-line interface is available:
+After installation and authentication, a basic extraction can be performed for both LakeSP and PIXC independently to confirm that the package is working correctly.

-    swot-reservoir-wse --help
+### LakeSP :

-Then confirm that the package can load its runtime configuration:
+    swot-reservoir-wse extract --lat 19.690 --lon 73.340 --start-date 2026-01-20 --end-date 2026-07-16 --source lakesp

-    swot-reservoir-wse config show
+### PIXC :

-A successful configuration display confirms that the installed package is accessible and that the configuration system can be initialized from the current working directory.
+    swot-reservoir-wse extract --lat 19.690 --lon 73.340 --start-date 2026-01-20 --end-date 2026-07-16 --source pixc

-For instructions regarding normal processing workflow, see [Usage](usage.md).
+For the normal processing workflow, source-specific behaviour, configuration examples, and output generation, see [Usage](usage.md).

 ## Troubleshooting